Mordain Ashcroft

 Follow Mordain's Redemption

-Witness the High Inquisitor's transformation from blind zealot to ultimate redeemer.
+Witness the High Inquisitor's transformation from blind zealot to the man who gave everything, even the memory of himself.
 Mordain's story explores the corruption of faith, the power of truth, and the price of perfect sacrifice.